clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

-   union (`^String` means `#{:nil :string}`) and is seeded as an ordinary constraint, so the upgrade to the non-nil tag when the body proves a non-nil use, and the fallback to the declaration when nothing resolves, both emerge from rule 3's meet.
+   union (`^String` means `#{:nil :string}`) and is seeded as an ordinary constraint, so the upgrade to the non-nil tag when the body proves a non-nil use, and the fallback to the declaration when nothing resolves, both emerge from rule 3's intersection.
 A hint conflicting with the body leaves callers unchecked, and the body itself is flagged at the contradiction by the ordinary call-site check.
-3. Constraints meet to the most specific union: keywords and union sets normalize to sets, the meet keeps pairwise `is-a-relations` winners, an empty intersection is a conflict and proves nothing, a partial intersection is a set, which is a legal spec.
+3. Constraints intersect to the most specific union: keywords and union sets normalize to sets, `intersect` keeps the maximal named types implying both sides, an empty intersection is a conflict and proves nothing, a partial intersection is a set, which is a legal spec.
 So `(defn f [x] (symbol x) (contains? x 1))` infers exactly `#{:string}`, the intersection of the two unions.
 A param whose only